bluemountaincyber/building-detections-azure/workbook/docs/exercises/exercise2.md

 ??? cmd "Solution"

-    1. From the Azure Portal homepage, navigate to the storage account service and select the workshop storage account.
-Should you not see the storage account, make sure that no filter is applied for `Subscription`, `Resource group`, and `Location`.
+    1. From the Azure Portal homepage, type `Storage Accounts` in the searchbox at the top of the portal and select 'Storage Accounts' under the 'Services' category.
+Select the storage account in the 'DetectionWorkshop' resource group, it starts with 'proddata' Should you not see the storage account, make sure that no filter is applied for `Subscription`, `Resource group`, and `Location`.

         ![](../img/placeholder.png ""){: class="w600" }